bradbann/kermitweb/source/doc/mcollective/rhel_install.markdown

 This is required for Puppet and MCollective.

-el4 : custom build of Ruby 1.8.6
+el4 : custom build of Ruby 1.8.7

-el5 : Ruby 1.8.6 from ELFF
+el5 : Ruby 1.8.7 built by PuppetLabs

 el6 : standard Ruby 1.8.7 from the Linux distribution